marselgray/Judicial-Review/README.md

   4. I wanted a timer to make my game special so I developed a function to call a timer on load

+Contributions:

+I the time to not restart once it runs out.
+I'd like it close the quiz.